Bielik20/ts-libs/README.md

 Monorepo for holding some of my npm packages.

-Packages and their respective READMEs can be found in `lib` folder.
+Packages and their respective READMEs can be found in `libs` folder.
 These include but are not limited to:

 * [@ns3/rx-state](libs/rx-state)
 * [@ns3/react-di](libs/react-di)